GMECH7/rss_islandr/README.md

 ## Documentation

-The project's documentation is split in the following parts:
+The documentation is split into three parts:

-1. [Local development](docs/local-development.md) : Instructions for allowing local development, how to install locally Poetry and the dependencies, the project layout, the commands, the tests, the GitHub workflows and how a release is created.
+1. [Local development](docs/local-development.md): For developers.
+Setting up the environment, the project layout, the available commands, testing, and the automated GitHub workflows.
-2. [Installers](docs/installers.md) : Building the Ubuntu and Windows installers locally, installing and uninstalling them, and downloading a release from GitHub with the checksum check.
+2. [Installers](docs/installers.md): For end users and maintainers.
+How to download, install and uninstall the application on Ubuntu and Windows, and how the installers are built.
-3. [Features](docs/features.md) : The method and the equation, the pages and parameters of the application, the map viewer and its map services, the reports and files, and the limitations.
+3. [Features](docs/features.md): For users and reviewers.
+An overview of the methodology and of the features of the application.
+The user interface, the map viewer, and the reports and files it produces.

 ## Quick start